 After several scripts, a whole series of screenwriters and investment that had already reached the $2,000,000 mark, the production was back at square one and floundering until producers Don Simpson and Jerry Bruckheimer convinced Murphy to take the hot seat, and a hot seat it would prove to be.
-Black protagonists were nothing new in the mid-80s, but rarely were they the marquee name, particularly in the realms of mainstream Hollywood, where big money typically meant adhering to certain conventions.
+Black protagonists were nothing new in the mid-1980s, but rarely were they the marquee attraction, particularly in the realms of mainstream Hollywood, where big money typically meant adhering to certain conventions.
 Right or wrong, the prospect of an African American lead in a mainstream action vehicle meant potentially alienating certain sections of the white demographic.
 Unenlightened folk weaned on a casual diet of racial discrimination were unlikely to accept an average-build black guy as a hero they could get behind, particularly when that hero openly mocked them as being ignorant.

 Before Murphy, black action stars had mostly played second fiddle.
 They assumed the same patriotic guise as their white counterparts but were typically portrayed as less intelligent, subservient and generally inferior.
 They were accepted as good guys against races that were even more alien, but were invariably tied to the white alpha male’s quasi-oppressive leash.
 In 1985, African-American sidekick Steve James demanded that his American Ninja dialogue be altered due to asinine lines such as “no problem, whatever you say, partner.”
-A bona fide badass with a million dollar smile, James had all the prerequisites for an action lead in an industry steeped in prejudice but would never fulfil his true potential.
-After the release of Beverly Hills Cop all that began to change; black action leads were cropping up everywhere in Hollywood, and though blaxploitation would briefly flirt with the mainstream (you know who I’m talking about, and you can dig it), it would be years before black made its presence felt on a regular basis.
+A bona fide badass with a million-dollar smile, James had all the prerequisites for an action lead in an industry steeped in prejudice but would never fulfil his true potential.
+After the release of Beverly Hills Cop, all that began to change; black action leads were cropping up everywhere in Hollywood, and though blaxploitation would briefly flirt with the mainstream (you know who I’m talking about, and you can dig it), it would be years before black made its presence felt on a regular basis.

 Beverly Hills Cop was a unique action movie in many ways.
-Murphy may have already broken ground with his turn as the loose-lipped Reggie Hammond in Walter Hill’s buddy cop innovator 48hrs, and in some respects that movie tackles racism more earnestly, but in terms of taking black mainstream and challenging audiences to accept an African American actor as a more conventional lead stripped of racial confinements, it’s hard to look beyond the original Beverly Hills Cop, which took the blue-tongued, negative connotations and turned them into something positive.
-Black culture was no longer a circus sideshow riding the tailcoat of a level-headed, white saviour, it was the marquee attraction, opening up new avenues for the likes of Wesley Snipes and Will Smith as black became the new action chic.
+Murphy may have already broken ground with his turn as the loose-lipped Reggie Hammond in buddy cop innovator 48hrs, and in some respects that movie tackles racism more earnestly, but in terms of taking black mainstream and challenging audiences to accept an African American actor as a more conventional lead stripped of racial confinements, it’s hard to look beyond the original Beverly Hills Cop, which took the blue-tongued, negative connotations and turned them into something positive.
+Black culture was no longer a circus sideshow riding the tailcoat of a level-headed, white saviour.
+It was the marquee attraction, opening up new avenues for the likes of Wesley Snipes and Will Smith as black became the new action chic.

 Beverly Hills Cop tells the story of a street-smart Detroit detective who takes a pseudo-vacation in Beverly Hills to avenge the death of his childhood friend against his captain’s wishes.
 There he meets a couple of white sidekicks in Sgt.
-Taggart (John Ashton) and Judge Reinhold’s Detective Billy Rosewood, the three become lifelong pals against all expectation.
+Taggart (John Ashton) and Judge Reinhold’s Detective Billy Rosewood, the three becoming lifelong pals against all expectation.
 It’s interesting that the screenplay introduces two sidekicks as opposed to one.
-Taggart and Rosewood come across as fools while tailing Foley, but often at the expense of each other, and though Foley is portrayed as their professional superior, he never really condescends to them directly.
+Taggart and Rosewood come across as fools while tailing Foley, but often at the expense of each other.
+Foley is portrayed as their professional superior, but he never really condescends to them directly.
 Also notable is Beverly Hills Cops‘s lack of a love interest.
 The movie’s eye candy comes in the form of longtime Foley friend Jenny Summers (Lisa Eilbacher), a white character whose position is platonic from the offset.
 This doesn’t hurt Axel.
 In fact it makes him appear even more genuine.
-But it certainly goes against convention.
+But it certainly goes against Hollywood convention.
 Presumably white America wasn’t ready for that yet.